Raj Mukherji: Prior public service

 At 24, Mukherji was appointed by the Mayor of Jersey City and confirmed by the City Council to replace Lori Serrano (who had been removed and was later charged with corruption) as the youngest Commissioner and Chairman to ever serve on the Jersey City Housing Authority, the state's second largest public housing authority and a $90 million agency serving over 16,000 residents and nearly 7,000 households.
 Mukherji served at the Housing Authority for over 15 years; during Mukherji's tenure, the JCHA was applauded for expanding affordable housing stock in Jersey City and by HUD for attaining the highest score for Section 8 management among similar agencies in the state.
-The agency was also showered with federal grants and aid from the Obama administration, which dispatched then-U.S. Secretary of HUD Shaun Donovan to Jersey City on multiple occasions to announce tens of millions in competitive federal grants the agency had won.
+The agency was also showered with federal grants and aid from the Obama administration, which dispatched then-Secretary of Housing and Urban Development Shaun Donovan to Jersey City on multiple occasions to announce tens of millions in competitive federal grants the agency had won.

 At 27, Mukherji was tapped to fill a vacancy as deputy mayor of Jersey City, New Jersey, the state's second largest city with a $500 million operating budget.
 According to The Jersey Journal, while deputy mayor, Mukherji declined the $110,056 salary and a city-issued car, instead opting to earn one dollar per year due to "the austere economic climate."

 Mukherji was previously appointed by then-U.S. Senator Jon Corzine to his Military Academy Board in 2003.
 In 2004, Governor Jim McGreevey appointed him to the Governor's Council on Volunteerism and Community Service.
 He was also a Superior Court-appointed member of the Juvenile Conference Committee.